CSE232-MSU/CSE232/syllabus.md

 ### Plagiarism

 Plagiarism (unsourced use of others' intellectual property) is not allowed.
-However, if you cite your sources as show below, you are permitted to use/apply material created by your peers, strangers, and AI tools on assignments.
+However, if you cite your sources as show below, you are permitted to use/apply material created by your peers, strangers, and AI tools on homework assignments.

 ### Examples Of Academic Misconduct